KuanHuang/aerobic-biodeg-xgb-regressor/README.md

 ```

 ### Download the model file and follow the JupyterNotebook
-You can simply download the model file in the `models` and follow the JupyterNotebook in the `jupyter-notebook` folder to run the models for your predictions.
+You can simply download the model file in the `models` and follow the JupyterNotebook in the `example` folder to run the models for your predictions.

 <img src="/doc/AB_XGB_Regressor_Jupyter.png?raw=true" align="center">